rjframe/upim/README.md

   `%APPDATA%\uPIM\`.

 Edit the configuration files -- at minimum, set the `template_folder` variable in upim.conf (upim.ini) and create your collections.
+There are default configuration files in the config directory that provide a good starting place.

 See the [upim-conf(5)](docs/manpages/upim-conf.5.scdoc) manual in the `docs` directory for more information about supported locations and the configurable